siggisv/remotemo/docs/API_design.md

 a text monitor, the window showing it and their properties (along with the needed properties of the underlying SDL2-library).

-- If successful, it will return a `std::pair<remoTemo::Temo, bool>` containing the object and the boolean set to `true`.
+- If successful, it will return a `std::optional<remoTemo::Temo>` containing the object.
 It will also create an internal list of the resources that it did set up so that whenever/however the `remoTemo::Temo` object gets deleted, its destructor can take care of cleaning them up.
-- If unsuccessful, it will log an error using `SDL_Log()`, free/release all resources it had succeeded setting up and then return a `std::pair` containing an uninitialized `remoTemo::Temo` object and the boolean set to `false`.
+- If unsuccessful, it will log an error using `SDL_Log()`, free/release all resources it had succeeded setting up and then return an empty `std::optional` object.
 \
 \
-**TODO?** On failure return a `remoTemo::Noop` object, a subclass of `remoTemo::Temo`, where all methods are overwritten to do nothing except log an error - just in case you didn't check the status of the returned boolean.

 When invoked without any parameters, it will set up the underlying SDL2-library and create a window for you with the default settings (including loading a background texture and the font-bitmap from their default